mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/aws/index.md

 ![DKP Enterprise](/dkp/konvoy/2.2/img/DKP_enterprise.png)

-## AWS Pricing considerations
+## AWS pricing considerations

-Deploying AWS services can incur you cost, depending on how and what you deploy.
+Deploying AWS services can incur costs to your organization, depending on how and what you deploy.
 For more information, see the [AWS Pricing Calculator](https://calculator.aws/#/).

-## AWS Service limits
+## AWS service limits

 When using DKP on AWS, you need to be aware of the possibility of errors due to AWS service limits.
 For more information, see the [AWS Service Limits](https://aws.amazon.com/premiumsupport/knowledge-center/manage-service-limits/).

 ## Configuration types